What if I don’t have insurance and I don’t qualify for financial assistance?

 When can I apply?

 We encourage all applicants to apply as near to the time of service as possible.
 All patients must apply for financial assistance at the time of service if emergent and prior to service if non-emergent.
-No appointment is necessary.
+An appointment can be made 2 weeks in advance of the scheduled services.

 What services are not covered?

 Some of the services not covered are: physician fees, elective cosmetic surgery, telephone, television, patient convenience services, labor and delivery charges and certain other services.
-If you have any questions, call the Billing Department at 1-866-763-7714 or Financial Counseling at (973) 429-6000, extension 5918.
+If you have any questions, call the Billing Department at 1-866-763-7714.

 Do I need to bring anything with me when I apply?

 You will be asked to show proof of income and residence.
-You will be asked to bring as many of the following that apply to your situation:
+In addition, You will be asked to bring as many of the following that apply to your situation:

 1. Identification: Acceptable forms of identification for a patient and each dependent (spouse, minor children, and full-time students up to 23 years old) include: